Imago

 - The Steelers' GM refuses to point fingers or hold a grudge

-A stunning trade involving USC wide receiver Makai Lemon defined the 2026 NFL Draft, particularly for the Pittsburgh Steelers, who were expected to select him.
-Unfortunately for the Steelers, that plan was upended by a single move from the Dallas Cowboys.
+The Pittsburgh Steelers had their draft board sabotaged on Thursday night, and the Dallas Cowboys were the ones holding the detonator.
+It centered around a stunning trade involving USC wide receiver Makai Lemon, particularly for the Pittsburgh Steelers, who were expected to select him.
+Unfortunately for the Steelers, that plan was upended by a single move from America’s Team.

 Watch What’s Trending Now!